awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 1. Execute `Table.PutItem` by providing the `Document` instance as a parameter\.

-The following C\# code snippet demonstrates the preceding tasks\.
-The example uploads an item to the ProductCatalog table\.
+The following C\# code example demonstrates the preceding tasks\.
+The example uploads an item to the `ProductCatalog` table\.

 **Example**